-IF the tax-exempt organization is THEN attach these documents A corporation An amendment to the articles of incorporation with proof of filing with the state of incorporation.
-A trust An amendment to the trust agreement signed by the trustee.
-An association An amendment to the articles of association, constitution, bylaws, or other organizing document, along with signatures of at least two officers/members.
+IF the organization is .
+THEN attach A corporation Amendments to the article

+Amendments to the articles of incorporation with proof of filing with the state of incorporation.

+A trust Amendments to the trust agreement signed by the trustee.
+An association Amendments to the articles of association, constitution, bylaws, or other organizing document, with the signatures of at least two officers/members.

-Final return and amended return.
+Final return and Amended return.